ncsa/NCSA-Genomics_UsageAnalyzer/README.md

 ```

 ## Usage
 Remember to add hadoop binaries and libraries to your paths before compiling.
-Copy and edit the example script for your environment.The installation, build, and run steps will depend on your environment.
+Copy and edit the example script for your environment.
+The installation and run steps will depend on your environment.
 We will use the following general variables as placeholders for a general example:
 ```
 $(JOB_TYPE) = PBS, OGE
 $(L_JOB_TYPE) = pbs, oge